ArdenButterfield/Maim/README.md

 On Linux, you'll have to copy Maim.vst3 to your plugin folder.
 Often this is at ~/.vst3, but if you're making music on Linux you're probably already a step ahead of me.

+Once the installation has finished, MAIM will show up in your DAW's plugin folder, under the manufacturer name Wildergarden.

 If you have any issues, please raise an issue on the issues page of this repository and describe your situation.

 If instead you wish to build the plugin yourself, see the [build instructions](Docs/BUILDING.md).